 - From CCTV images

 - From 3rd parties whom we have engaged to provide various services such as security, transport

-The data we collect depend on your relationship/interactions with us.
+The data we collect depends on your relationship/interactions with us.

 - Job applicants